 Let’s start with the basics.
 Once ammunition is chambered, two things must occur in order for your gun to fire.
 First, you must pull the trigger.
 Doing so initiates the second step, in which the hammer or striker move forward and hit the primer cup or the rim of the ammunition cartridge.
 Every firearm involves essentially these two steps, but, through innovation, the number of ways by which the process can occur has multiplied.

 The most popular action is the striker-fired model.
-A striker-fired weapon lacks a hammer or firing pin but, instead, has a striker (basically a firing pin under spring tension).
+A striker-fired weapon lacks a hammer or firing pin.
+Instead, it has a striker (basically a firing pin under spring tension).
 Various internal safeties prevent the striker from moving forward and igniting the primer until the trigger is fully depressed.
 These guns are very safe, despite the typical absence of a manual safety.

 “… what I love about…striker-fired pistols is the consistent manageable trigger pull.”

-When people cringe at the idea of no manual safety, I point out that most striker-fired guns have a trigger safety and/or a grip safety, as well as an internal firing pin safety or drop safety.
+Some people cringe at the idea of no manual safety.
+When that happens, I point out that most striker-fired guns have a trigger safety and/or a grip safety, as well as an internal firing pin safety or drop safety.
 My colleagues tell people, “You can chamber a round, throw the gun down and play hockey with it, and it will not discharge until you pull the trigger.”